gameblabla/TerebikkoEmu/README.md

 # TODO

+- A native Windows / Linux build that leverages Qt, with gallery mode etc...
+This is going to happen very soon, stay tuned.

 - Play through more games
 Unfortunately many do not have proper VHS dumps.
 Some use the tones very curiously as well.